FireInstallations/SpaceOrienter/README.md

 --- descriptions how to use following soon ---

-If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls are required (just install it to Lazarus).
+If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls is required (just install it to Lazarus).